datawithak/datawithak/README.md

 ---

-*Always open to conversations about product, AI, and whatever I'm building next.*
+*Always open to conversations about product, AI, parenthood, and whatever I'm building next.
+Maybe you can have it all!*